Bayesian Image Analysis in Fourier Space: BIFS Modeling Framework

-The family of parameter functions described in the previous example can also prove useful for edge detection in images as illustrated in this example using a Gaussian noise contaminated version of the standard grayscale pirate test image.
+The family of frequency enhancing priors described in the previous example can also prove useful for edge enhancement in images as illustrated in this example using a Gaussian noise contaminated version of the standard $1024 \times 1024$ grayscale pirate test image in Figure~\ref{pirate1}.
 The sequence of images Figure~\ref{pirate1} (d) to (f) shows how the removal of low frequency information isolates edge information.
-The upper limit on frequencies is chosen as a trade off between capturing the highest frequency edge information vs. potentially masking the edge information if there is too much high frequency noise, Figure~\ref{pirate1} (g) to (i).
+The upper limit on frequencies is chosen as a trade off between capturing the highest frequency edge information vs. potentially masking the edge information if there is too much high frequency noise, as can be seen in Figure~\ref{pirate1} (g) to (i).